Skip to main content

 Drinks are the typical caffeine culprits, but don’t forget chocolate.
 A bar of dark chocolate (roughly 100 grams) has about the same amount of caffeine as a cup of coffee.
 Dark chocolate has more than milk or white, and chocolate-flavored foods like cakes, cookies and brownies have less than actual chocolate.

-How to cut back on caffeine without withdrawal symptoms
+How to cut back without caffeine withdrawal symptoms

-Looking for a better way to stay energized throughout the day?
+If you’re dependent on caffeine to stay awake or have adverse effects, look for a better way to stay energized throughout the day.
 There are plenty of options to cut back on caffeine without the unpleasant side effects.

-“Whatever you do, don’t quit cold turkey,” says Dr. Watterson.
-“Your body is used to having caffeine, so when it doesn’t get it, you’ll get headaches and may feel agitated.
-Try tapering off and reducing your intake gradually over weeks.”
+“Whatever you do, don’t quit cold turkey,” says Mr. Nawrocki.
+“Your body is used to having caffeine, so when it doesn’t get it, you’ll get caffeine withdrawal symptoms like headaches, fatigue and agitation.
+Try reducing your intake gradually over weeks to allow your body to adjust.”

 Many find cutting back over time an easy process, but you might still crave a warm cup of joe.
-While decaf coffee contains less caffeine, it still has about two to 15 mg per eight ounces.
+While decaf coffee contains less caffeine, it still has about 2 to 15 mg per 8 ounces.

 Another option is swapping coffee for tea.
+Herbal and fruit teas like peppermint, chamomile and lemon are naturally caffeine free.
 This can help you lower your intake while still having something to sip on.

-“Coffee is tricky because it becomes a ritual,” says Dr. Watterson.
+“Coffee is tricky because it becomes a ritual,” says Mr. Nawrocki.
 “It’s usually how we start our day and can become an ingrained habit.
 I recommend tea for anyone trying to lower their caffeine intake.
 You can still have a little milk or sugar in your tea, and it gives you a moderate amount to start your day.”

 Reap the benefits, not the side effects